How to Prevent Summer Slide

 1. Encourage non-school-related summer reading.

-According to the Colorado Department of Education, “When children select reading materials themselves and read for enjoyment, they receive the most gains in reading achievement, including better reading comprehension, writing style, vocabulary, spelling, and grammatical development.”
-So, a wonderful way to prevent summer reading loss is by encouraging your child to select books on topics and subjects that they want to learn about.
-Fiction or non-fiction, science or history, ghost stories or mystery books—any subject is a good subject when it comes to reading over the summer!
+Encourage your child to select books on topics and subjects that they want to learn about.
+Fiction or nonfiction, science or history, ghost stories or mystery books—almost any subject is a good subject when it comes to reading over the summer.

 2. Find a summer reading program.

-Many libraries offer summer reading programs, specifically with the goal of combatting summer lag and gamifying reading and studying during summer for students of all ages.
-These programs will vary by library or location, but the overall intention is typically the same: to make reading a fun activity for students and even offer prizes or rewards for hitting certain summer reading goals.
-A creative way to combat summer slide, education and support from libraries is easy to access and engaging for students of all ages.
+Many libraries offer summer reading programs, specifically with the goal of combatting summer lag and gamifying reading and studying for students of all ages.
+These programs will vary by library and location, but the overall intention is typically the same: to make reading a fun activity for students and even offer prizes or rewards for hitting certain summer reading goals.

 3. Turn summer vacations into learning experiences.

 Another great way to create a summer learning plan for students is by using a planned summer vacation or trip as a topic of study.
-For example, if you are planning to visit a new city, find a few books set in that city or even reference videos to share with your kids to get excited about the trip.
-If you’re taking a road trip, use the mileage as an opportunity to present your child with some fun math-related challenges, like calculating time between road stops based on miles to travel and miles per hour.
-Or, if you’re visiting a specific museum exhibit, encourage your kids to research the topic ahead of time so they can ask the museum experts lots of questions!
+For example, if you are planning to visit a new city, then find a few books set in that city or even reference videos to share with your kids to get them excited about the trip.
+If you’re taking a road trip, then use the mileage as an opportunity to present your child with some fun, math-related challenges, such as calculating time between road stops based on miles left to travel and miles per hour.
+Or, if you’re visiting a specific museum exhibit, then encourage your kids to research the topic ahead of time so they can ask the museum experts questions.

 A girl studying from a book during summer break